With the dark brown hairy exterior, Satoimo or taro roots are a starchy root crop that is widely enjoyed in Japanese simmered dishes.

 - Using a kitchen knife, cut off both ends first and peel from one end to the other end.
 It gets slimy as soon as you start peeling, so take extra caution when handling it.

-- To get rid of the sliminess, use salt to rub the taro and rinse under cold water.
+- To get rid of the sliminess, use salt to rub the taro, and rinse under cold water.
 Drain completely before cooking.

 To store taro root, keep them in dark, cool places.
 They can usually last for a couple of weeks.
-You can also wrap them in plastic and keep in the refrigerator for longer shelf life.
+You can also wrap them in plastic and keep in the refrigerator for a longer shelf life.

-Where to buy Satoimo or taro root
+Where to Buy Satoimo

-Delicious Recipes Using Satoimo (Taro)
+Delicious Recipes Using Satoimo

 Chikuzenni – a popular bento side dish made with simmered chicken and vegetables like taro root and lotus root